Koveror/Sim-City/doc/README.md

 Game speed can be changed using numbers **1** (1x), **2** (4x) and **3** (8x).

-To save your current map psess **S** and follow instructions on the console.
+To save your current map press **S** and follow instructions on the console.
 To load press **L** and also follow instructions on the console.

 ### Use of C++ features
 In this section we will quickly go through of use of C++ features that were required in the project.